Kristen Stewart Talks Being Social Media Shamed By Trump, Says He Was ‘Really Obsessed’ With Her

 That’s when the Kristen Stewart interview turned to Trump’s past negative commentary about “powerful” women in general and Stewart in particular.

-In the midst of the discussion about the new POTUS’s inappropriate comments regarding Kristen Stewart’s relationship, the interview naturally turned to the subject of the Women’s March on Washington, taking place today in D.C. and around the world.
-It has been widely reported that the grassroots anti-Trump march, created in direct opposition to the inauguration of Donald Trump, had more attendees that the inauguration itself.
+In the midst of the discussion about the new POTUS’ inappropriate comments regarding Kristen Stewart’s relationship, the interview naturally turned to the subject of the Women’s March on Washington, taking place today in D.C. and around the world.
+It has been widely reported that the grassroots anti-Trump march, created in direct opposition to the inauguration of Donald Trump, had more attendees than the inauguration itself.

 If not in D.C. alone, then definitely around the nation and the world.